No.3647

 <What is Automotive Software? >

-Automotive software can be categorized briefly into 1) controller software and 2) automotive IT software.
-Controller software refers to controllers, the ECU units (CPU) that electronically control automobile that are dedicated to a single function, such as run, turn, and stop.
-On the other hand, we define software with design and development aligned to CASE (Connected、Autonomous、Shared & Service、Electric) and SDV as automotive IT software (infotainment software and driver assistance systems, etc.).
+Automotive software has been categorized briefly into controller software and automotive IT software.
+Controller software are small computers inside ECUs (CPU), each of which electronically controls specific system, such as system for “run,” “turn,” and “stop”, respectively.
+On the other hand, we define software with design aligned to CASE (Connected, Autonomous, Shared & Service, Electric) and SDV concepts as automotive IT software (infotainment software and driver assistance systems, etc.).

 <What is the Automotive Software Market?>